 long term RV parking is expensive

 Fill out the feedback form below, send this information to your neighbours and friends, watch for upcoming public hearings.
 Refute Pathfinders' zoning amendment for revising the RV park from 30 day stays to 182 days.

-One more chance to stop another clearcut.....yes, we need affordable housing, but we should not have to destroy the environment along the way.
+One more chance to stop another clearcut.....yes, we need affordable and longer term housing, but we should not have to destroy the environment along the way.

 Vista Naramata above Naramata.